ariesteam/ariesteam.github.com/modules/aesthspecs.markdown

 blight) before reaching a beneficiary (housing), view quality is depleted.

 Steinitz et al. (2003) note that for southeast Arizona, the view of another residential property depletes view quality only within a
-0.5-mile radius of the viewer¡¯s perspective (i.e., the effect drops off relatively quickly).
+0.5-mile radius of the viewer's perspective (i.e., the effect drops off relatively quickly).
 Thus, we use a steep decay function to model the effects of sinks (visual blight).

 Key outputs from the flow models include: